qooxdoo/qooxdoo/tool/admin/www/resources/javascripts/README.rst

 Maintenance
 ------------
-* Please maintain standard components in their original location, and copy resulting scripts here.
+* Please maintain custom components in their original location, and copy resulting scripts here.
+* Develop custom scripts in this directory directly if so indicated in the above list.
 * Update 3rd party scripts from their original location/URL, as required, keeping licenses in sync.
-* Develop custom scripts in this directory directly if so indicated in the above list.